darrenzhu/cocoa_helpers/README.md

 	- (NSDateFormatter *)dateFormatter;
 	- (NSEntityDescription *)enityDescriptionInContext:(NSManagedObjectContext *)context;

-NSDateFormatter for correct decodin/encoding of the HTTPRequests date params and NSEntityDescription to point the entitity which it posses
+`NSDateFormatter` for correct decodin/encoding of the HTTP requests date params and `NSEntityDescription` to point the entitity which it posses

-Client entities base class should implement NSDateFormatter for correct decoding of the dates
+Client entities base class should implement `NSDateFormatter` for correct decoding of the dates

 	- (NSDateFormatter*)dateFormatter;